-- 203.3.1 The privilege to make and use any materials trademarked, copyrighted, or otherwise restricted by RESNET (other than the tests developed by RESNET) for marketing Training Courses or Training Providers or for recruiting Rater trainees, instructors or trainers. - 203.3.2 The right to present evidence, arguments and a vigorous defense in any action brought under these standards by any party against an Accredited Training Provider.
+- 203.3.1 The privilege to make and use any materials trademarked, copyrighted, or otherwise restricted by RESNET (other than the tests developed by RESNET) for marketing Training Courses or Training Providers or for recruiting HERS Rater, Rating Field Inspector, and/or HERS Modeler trainees, instructors or trainers. - 203.3.2 The right to present evidence, arguments and vigorous defense for any action brought under these standards by any party against an Accredited Training Provider.